 Roman Abramovich makes sensational Chelsea statement as he suggests he's stepping away from club

+Roman Abramovich makes sensational Chelsea statement as he suggests he's stepping away from running club

 Chelsea owner Roman Abramovich has suggested that he will step down from running the club's day to day operations.